micttyoid/articles/data/recap/2025/6/discrete-convolutions.md

 ## FFT-based convolution

-Meaning it takes a **multiplication** in the second domain and inverse it
+Meaning it takes a **multiplication** in the second domain and inverses it

 ```[dot]
 digraph G {